 The county council built a wharf at Waitangi between 1931 and 1934; it was rebuilt in 1942, during the Second World War.
 German raiders sank the Chatham Island supply vessel Holmwood in December 1940, prompting a flying-boat facility to be built at Te Whanga Lagoon.
 The flying-boat service lasted until 1966, when conventional aircraft took over.

 The county council had been established (in 1926) primarily to build roads, but it was not until after the Second World War that sufficient funds were available for roading.
 Thirty miles, including a road between Waitangi and Ōwenga, were built by 1948 before money ran out again.
 Other amenities were slow to come.
-In the 1960s many houses still lacked electricity, flush toilets and other amenities long common in New Zealand.
+In the 1960s many houses still lacked electricity, flush toilets and other facilities long taken for granted in New Zealand.

 A radio-telephone link with New Zealand was established in 1953 and an island-wide telephone system in 1962.

 After the Second World War the cost of providing shipping services increased.
-On occasions island farmers received less for their stock than it had cost to ship them.
+Sometimes island farmers received less for their stock than it had cost to ship them.
 Government subsidies became necessary to maintain the service.
-The advent of air services, at first by Air Force flying boats, and then by subsidised commercial flights, to provide emergency and urgent communication facilities, added to that increasing cost.
+The advent of air services – first by air force flying boats and later subsidised commercial flights – to provide emergency and urgent communication facilities, added to that increasing cost.

-Through these decades the islands’ main exports were wool and some sheep, blue cod, and its hardy young people, who often left to seek opportunities on the mainland.
+Through these decades the islands’ main exports were wool, some sheep and blue cod, and hardy young people, who often left to seek opportunities on the mainland.
 In 1961 a government committee contemplated offering Chatham Islanders a state house and £5,000 per family to move to New Zealand.

-A subsequent crayfish boom put paid to that proposal.
-It involved dozens of small craft delivering crays to nine shore freezers, to bigger mother ships offshore and to floating freezers on hulks moored in sheltered bays.
+A crayfish boom put paid to that proposal.
+It involved dozens of small craft delivering crays to nine shore freezers, to bigger mother ships offshore, and to floating freezers on hulks moored in sheltered bays.
 Five helicopters and sophisticated sounding and navigation equipment were also used.

-However, the harvest was unsustainable and catches declined from a peak of 5,945 tonnes in 1968 to 510 tonnes in 1974.
+However, the crayfish harvest was unsustainable and catches declined from a peak of 5,945 tonnes in 1968 to 510 tonnes in 1974.
 Much of the massive profits had been garnered by offshore operators.